tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_22.jpg?resize=676%2C448" alt="A portrait to go down in transit lore.
 If I had been clever in the moment, upon seeing the University of Colorado graphics on the side of the train, I would have said, &quot;That's a wrap!&quot;" data-recalc-dims="1" />

   <p class="wp-caption-text">
     A portrait to go down in transit lore.
-If I had been clever in the moment, upon seeing the University of Colorado graphics on the side of the train, I would have said, &#8220;That's a wrap!&#8221;
+If I had been clever in the moment, upon seeing the University of Colorado graphics on the side of the train, I would have said, "That's a wrap!"
   </p>
 </div>